 PROVIDING PATHWAYS OUT OF POVERTY

-Isolation.
-Distress.
-Confusion.
-Embarrassment.
-We recognize and understand the stress and anxiety that poverty, homelessness, and/or fear of homelessness can cause you and your family.
-We are here to listen, counsel and assist you when you are in crisis, provide the relevant support, guidance and resources to help you develop a viable plan for the future, and offer you the opportunity to develop your skills and assets, set realistic goals, and work toward achieving long-term financial stability.
+At Primavera, we recognize and understand the stress and anxiety that poverty, homelessness or fear of homelessness can cause you and your family.
+We are here to assist you when you are in crisis and to provide the relevant support, guidance and resources to help you develop a viable plan for the future.
+We offer you the opportunity to develop your skills and assets, set realistic goals and work toward achieving long-term financial stability.

 For many men, women, and families who are homeless, the first step to getting off the streets is connecting with us.
-In the 2017-2018 fiscal year alone, Primavera provided tangible pathways out of poverty that impacted about 7,700 people living in Southern Arizona — people who wanted to improve their lives.
-Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses, and public entities; we offer four vital areas of support through 1) SURVIVAL, 2) STABILITY, 3) SECURITY, and 4) SUSTAINABILITY.
+Primavera provides tangible pathways out of poverty and annually serves 14,000 to 16,000 people living in Southern Arizona — people who want to improve their lives.
+Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses and the public sector, we offer vital areas of support to help our participants break the cycles of poverty and homelessness.

 Individuals and families may find immediate relief and shelter as they recover from economic crisis through our emergency services.
 These programs often serve as the first stepping-stone out of poverty, assisting people as they recover from economic crisis to acquire the information and skills needed to live independently and offset future crises.

-People who may experience homelessness and/or poverty may transition to a stable lifestyle with affordable housing and steady employment opportunities, and civil rights restoration if needed.
+People who may experience homelessness and/or poverty may transition to a stable lifestyle with affordable housing, steady employment opportunities and civil rights restoration, if needed.

 - (3) 34th St. Properties